Wiretaps against Palestinians are wrong, Israeli ex-spies tell Netanyahu

 The military spokesman’s office said in a statement that Unit 8200 personnel were held to ethical standards “without rival in the intelligence community in Israel or the world”, and had internal mechanisms for filing misconduct complaints.

-That process had been circumvented by the letter-writers, the spokesman’s office said: That they went first to the media “raises serious doubt as to the seriousness of their claims”.
+That process had been circumvented by the letter writers, the spokesman’s office said.

+That they went first to the media “raises serious doubt as to the seriousness of their claims,” the statement said.
+An officer in the military spokesman’s office said there was no indication the signatories were not indeed Unit 8200 veterans.

 Amos Yadlin, a former chief of Israeli military intelligence under Netanyahu, played down the letter, saying 43 reservists were a “fringe percentage” of those available to Unit 8200.

-Israel has in recent years seen similar statements by a small number of conscientious objectors among reservists of its air force and its premier infantry unit, as well as an Oscar-nominated documentary in which former directors of its Shin Bet domestic intelligence agency questioned the sustainability of the occupation.
+Since peace talks with the Palestinians collapsed into violence in 2000, Israel has seen similar conscientious objector statements by a small number of reservists from its air force and its premier infantry unit, as well as an Oscar-nominated documentary in which former directors of its Shin Bet internal security agency questioned the sustainability of the occupation.
+(Editing by Dominic Evans)